Skip to Content

 But there is another issue regarding the way that relevant keywords are generated.
 The easiest way for a keyword tool to generate suggestions is to look at the seed term you’ve entered (e.g. “canned dog food”).
 Then expand it to a list of niche keywords that contain the seed (e.g. “best canned dog food for senior dogs”).
 Campaigns relying on long-tail keywords have always relied on this type of expansion.

-MarketMuse bridges this gap and provides marketers the relevance data that they need to be effective.
+MarketMuse bridges this gap and provides marketers the relevant data that they need to be effective.
 Working with a team of Ph.D. statisticians, we’ve built the MarketMuse Keyword Relevance Engine.
 It’s the core technology that powers our set of content analysis tools.
 MarketMuse patented systems and methods for semantic keyword analysis differ from any other keyword research tool in two important ways:

 1. MarketMuse generates topically related keywords that don’t necessarily contain the seed term.
 Using our technology to research the topic ‘how to grow avocados’ returns topics including ‘watering,’ ‘fertilizer,’ ‘sunlight,’ and ‘root rot’ because they are semantically related to that subject.